-Early Registration Advising: Advising is available on a walk-in basis from 8:30-11:30 a.m. during Early Registration periods and during the first week of classes each semester.
+Advising is available on a walk-in basis from 8:30-11:30 AM and 1:00 – 4:30 PM during Early Registration periods and during the first week of classes each semester.
 Walk-In advising is designed to assist honors students with quick questions and is not available for Pre-Health Professions Students.

 For Pre-interest Area Journalism and Pre-Journalism Honors Students

 Honors Students who have officially declared a major in Journalism are assigned to see an honors adviser for academic advising during the pre-interest years.
-You may meet with an adviser to discuss such things as pre-interest courses, admission requirements, honors courses and to receive assistance with registration.
+You may meet with an adviser to discuss such things as pre-interest courses, admission requirements and honors courses, and to receive assistance with registration.